nmedarevic/image-resizer/Readme.md

 That will show a basic page with a few inputs.
 Play around with the inputs and click "Submit" Image will be shown below.

+> If you want to change the default port, copy .env.dist into .env and change the value